Montreal to eliminate sugary drinks from municipal buildings

 “Our borough, in Cote-des-Neiges/NDG, we try to negotiate with our partner organizations.
 If they want to do something in our parks and if we’re involved in some way, a subsidy or whatever, that we insist that they adhere to our healthy lifestyle policy.
 If you’re having a picnic in the park and you want to bring a soft drink it’s not our business,” he said.

-The motion was almost unanimously endorsed in city council, but it does raise questions about how far the city should go.
+The motion was almost unanimously endorsed in city council -- with five independents voting against it -- but it does raise questions about how far the city should go.

 Some councillors, including Anjou Borough Mayor Luis Miranda did express concern over how far to take a ban and on what is considered a personal decision.